-The Department has committed to initiate an independent review of the Prescribed List cost recovery arrangements 18-24 months after implementation (by 1 July 2025).
-Industry will be kept informed as the review is progressed and consulted on the outcomes including through the annual CRIS process.
+The Department will progress an independent review of the Prescribed List cost recovery arrangements during 2025.
+Industry will continue to be informed on the progress of the review and consulted on the outcomes.

-In line with the CRP, the following costs2 are included in the activity based costing model:
+In line with the CRP, the following costs are included in the activity based charging model:

-Direct costs: Direct costs include staff salaries (including on-costs for superannuation and leave) for those directly involved in the activity, committee costs and supplier costs (e.g., contractors, consultants and legal).
+Direct costs: Direct costs include staff salaries (including on-costs for superannuation and leave) for those directly involved in the activity, committee costs, IT support costs for the Health Products Portal (HPP), and other supplier costs (e.g., contractors, consultants and legal).